Statement of Principles

 We do all this in the fervent belief that when Americans come to know about Israel’s occupation of Palestine and how our tax dollars support it, they will not stand for it and will pressure Congress to create a more balanced Middle East foreign policy that grants equal rights for everyone who lives in the Holy Land.

-We are a strictly American organization working for Americans in America.
+We are a strictly an American organization working for Americans in America.
 We are donor-funded.
 All of our fundraising is conducted within the United States; all of our funds and work is kept within the US.
-We are not affiliated with any mosque or other Islamic organization.
+We are an independent, American organization and not affiliated with any foreign entities or organizations.

 Our positions on key Palestinian issues